Vasileios-Mavroeidis/cyber-threat-intelligence/sector-industry-taxonomy/README.md

 ## Sector/Industry taxonomy for Cyber Threat Intelligence

 The sector/industry taxonomy aims to be used by the cybersecurity community.
-It is an effort to produce a commonly agreed taxonomy for enriching threat information and support unambiguous information sharing, processing, corellation, and analysis.
+It is an effort to produce a commonly agreed taxonomy for enriching threat information and support unambiguous information sharing, processing, correlation, and analysis.

 Even though standards-based classification systems or taxonomies exist for enumerating sectors and industries, they have been created based on geographical boundaries and different criteria, such as similar production processes, similar products, or similar behavior in financial markets, thus making their operationalization a little cumbersome.
 It is a fact though that standards-based taxonomies, and vocabularies is the way to go to achieve interoperability.